Skip to main content

 H-3 Nonimmigrant Trainee or Special Education Exchange Visitor

-The H-3 nonimmigrant visa category allows noncitizens coming temporarily to the United States as either a:
+The H-3 nonimmigrant visa category allows aliens coming temporarily to the United States as either a:

-• Trainee to receive training in any field of endeavor, other than graduate medical education or training, that is not available in the noncitizen’s home country.
+• Trainee to receive training in any field of endeavor, other than graduate medical education or training, that is not available in the alien’s home country.

 • Special Education Exchange Visitor to participate in a special education exchange visitor training program that provides for practical training and experience in the education of children with physical, mental, or emotional disabilities.